Looking for the very best apps for freelancers? You’ve come to the right place.

 Best Apps for Freelancers: Project Management and Organization

 I probably recommend Trello to readers more than any other product.
-For the vast majority of purposes you’ll be able to do all you need with the free version too.
+For the vast majority of purposes you’ll be able to do all you need without the cost of an upgrade.

 Trello is a project management app, with a simple yet versatile card-based system.
 I personally use it to organise ideas, run a “pipeline” of articles for the site, and to manage tasks for current and future projects.

 Trello can be as simple or advanced as you want to make it, and there are tons of integrations and add-ons.
-It grows with you, and with your business.
-Did I mention it’s free?
+Whether you simply want to keep track of personal projects or you need to make sure that your team members are getting things done, this project management tool grows with you, and with your business.

-Asana and Trello often come up side-by-side in conversation, and they are very similar.
+Asana and Trello often come up side-by-side in conversation, and they are very similar project management tools.
 However, Asana has a little more emphasis on team collaboration features.
-Trello has these too, but still feels like a very natural fit for an individual freelancer of solopreneur.
+Trello has these too, but still feels like a very natural fit for an individual freelancer or solopreneur.

 If you’re in the market for a project management system, you might want to check out both Asana AND Trello.
 For what it’s worth, I personally feel the Asana learning curve is a little steeper, so that may impact your decision.

 Paymo bills itself as a “work management platform.”
-If you’re looking for something to organise every facet of your freelance operation, it’s well worth taking advantage of the free version.
-If your business grows, you may want to graduate to one of the paid plans.
+If you’re looking for something to organise every facet of your freelance operation, it’s well worth taking advantage of the fact that you can use it for free.
+When your business grows, you may want to graduate to one of the paid plans.

 Paymo does a lot of the things Trello and Asana do, such as task and project management.
 It also introduces functionality around Gantt charts and critical paths – things that will be familiar to those with experience in formal project management methodologies.

-On top of that, Paymo also covers time tracking and invoicing.
+On top of that, Paymo also has features that let you track time and create invoices.

 If you’re already established, it seems likely you’ll find some crossover between some of the things Paymo does and your existing freelance software.
 If you’re just starting out, however, this could be a great choice.
-It’s some of the best software for freelancers looking for something that will do everything.
+It’s some of the best software for freelancers looking for something that will reduce the time you spend by doing everything.

 One of the best things about modern freelance software is the wide range of approaches the developers take.
 You have apps like Paymo and Asana that pile on the features, then – at the other end of the scale – apps like Todoist that keep everything neat and simple.

 Todoist provides enough power to manage lots of projects at once.
-Even the free version supports up to 8 projects and collaboration with five people.
-However, the interface is kept nice and easy, all centred about a “to do list” structure.
+You can even create up to 8 projects and collaborate with five people before you need to upgrade to a paid version.
+However, the interface is kept nice and easy, all centred about a “to-do list” structure.

 Todoist is also very focussed on modern, mobile working.
-As much thought has been put into the mobile experience as the desktop experience – great for those of you often on the move.
+As much time and thought have been put into the mobile experience as the desktop experience – great for those of you often on the move.

 It’s well documented that some people think more in pictures than in words.

-Like many of the best apps for freelancers, it’s available in a free version, with inexpensive upgrades for heavy users.
+Like many of the best apps for freelancers, you can get a basic version for free, with inexpensive upgrades for heavy users.
 It’s a fantastic way to organise results visually, with great-looking output.

-If you’ve been in business for any length of time, you will have experienced the frustration of going back and forth with contacts via email, trying to schedule meetings or calls.
+If you are a freelancer who has been in business for any length of time, you will have experienced the frustration of going back and forth with contacts via email, trying to schedule meetings or calls.
 Add in some timezone differences and a couple of extra people and you’re looking at a huge time drain.

 This is what Calendly sorts out.
 It allows you to define your available “slots” and leave people to book them.
 It handles multiple people too.

-There’s a free version available for those with basic requirements.
-If you have a lot of calls or meetings, Calendly is a genuinely life-changing app!
+If you only have basic requirements it might not even cost you a penny.
+And, if you have a lot of calls or meetings, Calendly is a genuinely life-changing app!

 This suggestion is a bit of a curve-ball.
 I’ve already included Microsoft’s Office 365 in this freelance software roundup.
 However, I genuinely feel that Outlook (part of the suite) deserves a mention of its own.